mondoohq/mondoo-operator/docs/user-manual.md

   name: mondoo-operator-k8s-resources-scanning
   namespace: 2nd-namespace
 ```
-6. Add the Mondoo Service Account as secret to the namespace as described [here](https://github.com/mondoohq/mondoo-operator/blob/main/docs/user-manual.md#configuring-the-mondoo-secret)
+6. Add the Mondoo Service Account as a secret to the namespace as described [here](https://github.com/mondoohq/mondoo-operator/blob/main/docs/user-manual.md#configuring-the-mondoo-secret)
 7. Create a `MondooAuditConfig` in `2nd-namespace` as described [here](https://github.com/mondoohq/mondoo-operator/blob/main/docs/user-manual.md#creating-a-mondooauditconfig)
 8. (Optional) In case you want to separate which Kubernetes namespaces show up in which Mondoo Space, you can add [filtering](https://github.com/mondoohq/mondoo-operator/blob/main/docs/user-manual.md#filter-kubernetes-objects-based-on-namespace).

-After some seconds you should see that the operator picked up the new `MondooAuditConfig` and starts creating objects.
+After some seconds, you should see that the operator picked up the new `MondooAuditConfig` and starts creating objects.

 ## Uninstalling the Mondoo operator